AdyGCode/ICT50220-InterRIoT-Notes/Session-10/S10-FastAPI-and_HTML.md

 You could probably come up with more types of alert if you wanted, such as Emergency, Not Found, PICNIC, and so on.

-Ok, let's add the following at the end of the `app.py` file:
+OK, let's add the following at the end of the `app.py` file:

 ```python
 @app.get("/alerts", response_class=HTMLResponse)